dru93/Graph-centrality-estimation/README.md

 1. Erdős-Rényi random graph with 1000 nodes
 2. Watts-Strogatz small world graph with 1000 nodes
 3. Barabási-Albert preferential attachment model random graph with 1000 nodes
-4. *TO DO:* protein interaction
-5. *TO DO:* twitter graph?
+4. *TO DO:* twitter graph (?)
-6. *TO DO:* 1st assignment graph
+5. *TO DO:* 1st assignment graph (?)

 ### Number of Pivots tested

-1. Divided by 10 from original network number of nodes
+1. 50% of graphs nodes
-2. Divided by 50 from original network number of nodes
+2. 10% of graphs nodes
-3. Divided by 100 from original network number of nodes
+3. 5% of graphs nodes